VEuPathDB/StaticContent/content/dataExplorer/about.md

 ---
-title: Why Use dataExplorer
+title: About dataExplorer
 layout: null
-permalink: /dataExplorer/whyDataExplorer
+permalink: /dataExplorer/about
 tags: [general]
 ---